-We say Ya'aleh V'yavoh in the Shmoneh Esreh throughout Chol Hamoed.
+Ya'aleh V'Yavo is inserted in the Shmoneh Esrei throughout Chol Hamoed.
 If one forgets to say it, if he remembers before Modim, he says it there.
-If he remembers after Modim, but still during Shmoneh Esreh, he returns to R'tzeh.
+If he remembers after Modim, but still during Shmoneh Esrei, he returns to R'tzei.
 If he remembers after completing the Shmoneh Esrei, the Shmoneh Esrei must be repeated.